 Step 5: Confirm the operation and click “Finish” to proceed.

-2. Extend Server 2016 partition with software
+2. Extend Server 2016 volume with safe partition software

-Step 3: Right click C drive and select “Resize/Move Volume” again.
-In the pop-up window, drag the right border rightwards to hold the Unallocated space.
+Step 3: Right click the left adjacent partition C and select “Resize/Move Volume” again.
+In the pop-up window, drag the right border rightwards to combine this Unallocated space.

 Step 4: Click OK and back to the main window, click Apply on top left to execute, done.

 If you want to extend RAID partition, do not break RAID array.
 If you run Server 2016 as virtual machine in VMware or Hyper-V, follow the same steps, there’s no difference.